EIT-Pathogena/client/docs/install.md

 ## Install

-There are two recommended methods for installing the Pathogena Client, either by using the popular package and environment manager Conda or by using our publicly available Docker container which we build at release time.
+There are three recommended methods for installing the Pathogena Client, either by using the popular package and environment manager Conda, by using our publicly available Docker container which we build at release time, or using [Pixi](https://pixi.sh/) a faster alternative to conda.

 ### Installing Miniconda